margaretstorey/startupFall2024/announcements.md

 In general we will use the email list through Brightspace for announcements, students should ensure they are receiving those announcements.

-### Weekly Meetings
-Please examine the meeting schedule dates.
-For the last meeting (Milestone 3) we usually try to have a social event with guests, and it **may be at a different location or scheduled for a different time of day**.
-So please try to block off additional time in your schedule now.
-If you miss this important session, you will have to meet with the course staff later to orally present the project and your contribution.

 ### Intellectual Property Ownership
 Students are asked to consult with the [project participant agreement](resources/Project_Participant_Agreement.pdf).
 UVic will agree to waive its